Surekha2430/Apple-plant-disease-prediction/README.md

 # Output
-The model predicts whether the apple leaf is healthy or affected by a disease Note:The trained model file is not uploaded due to github file size limitations
+The model predicts whether the apple leaf is healthy or affected by a disease
+# Note
+The trained model file is not uploaded due to github file size limitations